Pediatric Nurse

 How Long Does it Take to Become a Pediatric Nurse?

-It takes at least two years of education post-high school to become a nurse.
+It takes at least two years of postsecondary education to become a nurse.
 Working in pediatrics then just becomes a matter of work experience or completing additional education.
 Typically, either can take one to two more years.

 How To Become a Pediatric Nurse – Step-by-Step Guide